Erwin Rommel: Military reverses

 Although Rommel then entered a period without a significant command, he remained a household name in Germany, synonymous with the aura of invincibility.
-Hitler then made Rommel part of his defensive strategy for Fortress Europe (Festung Europa) by sending him to the West to inspect fortifications along the Atlantic Wall.
-Goebbels supported the decision, noting in his diary that Rommel was "undoubtedly the suitable man" for the task.
-The propaganda minister expected the move to reassure the German public and at the same time to have a negative impact on the Allied forces' morale.
+Hitler made Rommel part of his defensive strategy for Fortress Europe by sending him to inspect the Atlantic Wall.
+Goebbels supported the decision, noting in his diary that Rommel was "undoubtedly the suitable man".
+The propaganda minister expected the move to reassure the German public and have a negative impact on the Allied forces' morale.

-In France, a Wehrmacht propaganda company frequently accompanied Rommel on his inspection trips to document his work for both domestic and foreign audiences.
-In May 1944 the German newsreels reported on Rommel's speech at a Wehrmacht conference, where he stated his conviction that "every single German soldier will make his contribution against the Anglo-American spirit that it deserves for its criminal and bestial air war campaign against our homeland."
+In France, a Wehrmacht propaganda company frequently accompanied Rommel on his inspection trips to document his work for domestic and foreign audiences.
+In May 1944 German newsreels reported on Rommel's speech at a Wehrmacht conference, where he stated his conviction that "every single German soldier will make his contribution against the Anglo-American spirit that it deserves for its criminal and bestial air war campaign against our homeland."
 The speech led to an upswing in morale and sustained confidence in Rommel.

-When Rommel was seriously wounded on 17 July 1944, the Propaganda Ministry undertook efforts to conceal the injury so as not to undermine domestic morale.
-Despite those, the news leaked to the British press.
+When Rommel was seriously wounded in July 1944, the Propaganda Ministry attempted to conceal this so as not to undermine morale.
+Despite this, the news leaked to the British press.
 To counteract the rumours of a serious injury and even death, Rommel was required to appear at a 1 August press conference.
 On 3 August, the German press published an official report that Rommel had been injured in a car accident.
-Rommel noted in his diary his dismay at this twisting of the truth, belatedly realising how much the Reich propaganda was using him for its own ends.
+Rommel noted in his diary his dismay at this twisting of the truth, belatedly realising how much Reich propaganda was using him.